allink/allink-core-static/docs/stylesheets/colors.md

 Usually, the default color scheme is <strong>dark text on a bright background</strong>.

-When ever this is not the case, we call this <strong>inverted colors</strong>.
+When ever the opposite is the case, we refer to this as <strong>inverted colors</strong>.

 Standard text, links and most form elements's have variables for both situations.
 An example: